yulian-titov/youtube-mass-uploader/README.md

 ```
 ## Nuget Package
 You can include YMU.API as a Nuget Package - here is [link](https://www.nuget.org/packages/YouTube.Mass.Uploader/) to it.
-# Сonclusion
+# Conclusion
-I'm would be happy if YMU will make your life easier.
-Please, ping me if you have a questions, or you decided to use it in your project: [yulian.titov@gmail.com](yulian.titov@gmail.com).
+I would be happy if YMU will make your life easier.
+Please, ping me if you have questions, or you decided to use it in your project: [yulian.titov@gmail.com](yulian.titov@gmail.com).